crumion/ComputerVisionProject/README.md

 # Computer Vision 1 Semester Project

-This document entails the Computer Vision 1 Semester Project by Colton Crum, heavily led, helped, and encouraged by Dr. Adam Czjka.
+This document entails the Computer Vision 1 Semester Project by Colton Crum, heavily led, helped, and encouraged by Dr. Adam Czajka.

 Adapted work from an ongoing research project through the Computer Vision Research Lab, University of Notre Dame.